sa1181405/pbchocolate-private-writeups/jellyctf/forensics/the_REAL_truth/the_REAL_truth.md

 Using Aperi'Solve yields no results, so I used stegsolve by Caesum to see if I can go through the filters and find a hidden flag.

 Going through the filters showed nothing, so I used stegsolve's data extraction feature.
-This extracts all the data from the bit plane.
+This extracts all the data from each bit planes.

 I did not know which plane had the flag, so I checked all the planes.